wkoszek/me/source/blog/2012-07-25-book-anything-you-want.md

 for 5 minutes, I decided I must start following what this guy has to say.

-My friend Alan asked me once whether we'll have to work our assess off in order to get into the legue of people who claim to know what business is all about, or whether it'd be possible after reading 5 books.
+My friend Alan asked me once whether we'll have to work our assess off in order to get into the league of people who claim to know what business is all about, or whether it'd be possible after reading 5 books.

 Well, I didn't know the answer back then, but now I feel like you can gain